 Self-awareness is believed to exist among humans, most other primates, and some dolphin species.
 Self-awareness theory suggests that only humans and possibly some great apes possess this quality.

 Self-awareness in animals is tested through mirror self-recognition, which examines whether an animal recognises itself when presented with its reflection.
-Self-awareness is considered a key factor in social behavior, along with other factors such as empathy and theory of mind (ToM).
+Self-awareness is considered a key factor in social behaviour, along with other factors such as empathy and theory of mind (ToM).

 In an argument against Descartes’ famous cogito ergo sum (I think therefore I am), Bishop George Berkeley argued that there must be an observation of the self to have an understanding of selfhood.